How JPA and Hibernate simplify data persistence

-What's the difference between JPA and Hibernate?
-That's a common question among Java developers.
+What's the difference between Hibernate vs JPA?
+That's a common question Java developers dabbling on the database...

 The very short answer is that JPA is a specification, whereas Hibernate is an implementation of that specification.
 So, do you want to use the Hibernate implementation of JPA?
 Let's dive into the details of both.

 In Java programming, JPA stands for Java Persistence API.
 JPA's main purpose is to provide classes and methods that enable a Java application to interact with a database over JDBC in order to store or retrieve persistent data.
 Adhering to the JPA specification is not the only way to read or write to a database in Java.
 There are object-relational mapping (ORM) frameworks for Java that do not follow the JPA specification, such as ActiveJDBC.

 In addition, there are other ways to handle persistent data in Java without using an ORM framework at all, although these approaches are rare and not best practice in most cases.

 Despite the availability of several other solutions, JPA is almost certainly the most widely used Java database storage specification, so it's familiar to most programmers, which is an advantage when you're writing code other people have to maintain or extend.
 The first complete JPA specification, JPA 1.0, was introduced in 2006.
 An updated version, JPA 2.0, debuted in 2009.
 The latest maintenance release is JPA 2.2, which appeared in June 2017.

 What is Hibernate?